Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

 \end{itemize}

-Overall Eve will sample $\Tilde{O}(n^2)$ executions making a total of $\Tilde{O}(n^3)$ queries.
-It's not hard to see that as long as Eve learns all of the \emph{intersection queries} (queries asked by both Alice and Bob during the execution) then she can recover the shared secret with high probability (see also Theorem~\ref{thm:FindSecret} below).
-Thus the bulk of \cite{ImpagliazzoRu89}'s analysis was devoted to showing the following statement, denoted below by \textbf{(*)}: \emph{With probability at least $0.9$ Eve never fails, where we say that Eve \emph{fails} at round $i$ if the query made in this round by, say, Alice was asked previously by Bob but not by Eve}.
+Overall Eve will sample $\wt{O}(n^2)$ executions making a total of $\wt{O}(n^3)$ queries.
+It's not hard to see that as long as Eve learns all of the \emph{intersection queries} (queries asked by both Alice and Bob during the execution) then she can recover the shared secret with high probability.
+Thus the bulk of~\cite{ImpagliazzoRu89}'s analysis was devoted to showing the following claim.